 - Maintain valid USA Swimming registration

 - Submit the online PVS

 - Recertification is good for two years after the date your prior certification expired.

-Recertification also renews all other LSC certifications.
+Recertification also renews SR, CJ, and S&T LSC certifications.

 * Excludes observed and approved meets, such as high school, college, and masters